 1) Vision or sight

 We see things with our eyes and an entire center of the brain is designated to process and make sense of what we see.
-Sometimes, we react reflexively to light (pupils constrict or dilate) and other times, we need a few seconds to process what we are seeing.
+Sometimes, we react reflexively to light (pupils constrict or dilate), and other times, we need a few seconds to process what we are seeing.
+Kids with sensory difficulties often enjoy looking at things very closely, flicking their fingers in front of their eyes, or turning their heads to look out of the corner of their eye.

 2) Smell or olfactory